Minimally Invasive

 You may be a candidate for rotator cuff repair if:

-• You experience shoulder pain, weakness, or limited range of motion
+- You experience shoulder pain, weakness, limited range of motion, or pain with sleeping

-• You wish to return to sports, work, or active living without pain or limitations
+- You wish to sleep better or return to sports, work, or active living without pain or limitations

 Whether your injury is from athletics, work, or everyday life, Dr. Ratner will evaluate your specific condition and guide you toward the best treatment path.